viaacode/documentation-jekyll/docs/instroom/sip_specification/1_introduction.md

 This document is primarily intended for the following audiences:

-- Archivists delivering media resources with accompanying metadata to meemoo for long-term preservation.
+- Archivists delivering media resources with accompanying metadata to meemoo for long-term preservation;
-- Service providers such as digitization companies that integrate with the ingestion flow of meemoo.
+- Service providers such as digitization companies that integrate with the ingest flow of meemoo;
-- Partners of meemoo publishing software tenders that aim at integrating with the meemoo ingestion flow.
+- Partners of meemoo publishing software tenders that aim at integrating with the meemoo ingest flow.

 To fully understand the basics of this specification, it is advised to be familiar with the [XML](https://www.w3.org/XML/) format, as well as the following standards and metadata schemas this specification adheres to: